in28minutes/java-cheat-sheet/README.md

 }
 ```

-LetÕs now try to sort the previous defined collection:
+Let's now try to sort the previous defined collection:
 ```
 Collections
 .sort(cricketers, new DescendingSorter());